ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-08-11-MARL_CDA_env.md

 ---

 # TODO:

-1) Custom RLlib workflow to include custom RND + PPO policies.
-(for training script).
+1) Better documentation.

+2) More robust tests (add LOB test into test script).

+3) Generalize the environment to use more than 1 LOB.

-2) Parametric or hybrid action space (or experiment with different types of action space).
+4) Parametric or hybrid action space (or experiment with different types of action space).

-3) More robust tests (add LOB test into test script).

-4) Better documentation.

-5) Display data for all steps (for visualization after simulation).

-6) Move action consequences after each step by each agent into the respective info dictionary.
+5) Expose the limit orders (that are currently in the LOB or aggregated LOB) which belongs to a particular trader as observation to that trader.

+6) Allow traders to have random starting capital.

 7) Instead of traders(agents) having the same lag, introduce zero lag (Each LOB snapshot in each t-step is visible to all traders) or random lag.

-8) Allow traders to have different starting capital.

-9) Expose the limit orders (that are currently in the LOB or aggregated LOB) which belongs to a particular trader as observation to that trader.

-10) Allows a distribution of previous winning policies to be selected for trained agents.
+8) Allows a distribution of previous winning policies to be selected for trained agents (for training script).

+9) Custom RLlib workflow to include custom RND + PPO policies (for training script).

+10) Update current sample model (deprecated) (for training script).

 11) Move TODO to issues.

 ---

 # Acknowledgements:

 The orderbook matching engine is adapted from https://github.com/dyn4mik3/OrderBook

 ---

 # Contributing:

 Please see [CONTRIBUTING.md](https://github.com/ChuaCheowHuan/gym-continuousDoubleAuction/blob/master/CONTRIBUTING.md).

 ---

 # Disclaimer:

 This repository is only meant for research purposes & is **never** meant to be used in any form of trading.
 Past performance is no guarantee of future results.
 If you suffer losses from using this repository, you are the sole person